FWinkler79/blog/home-assistant-conbee-2-raspberry.md

 ```bash
 docker container ls
 ```

+With everything up and running, deCONZ should be available on port `80` of your raspberry PI, i.e. by the following URL: `http://<your raspi DNS name or IP>`.
+If you have any Zigbee devices to attach already, you can add them now.
+See section [Adding OSRAM Smart+ Plugs Home Assistant](#adding-osram-smart-plugs-home-assistant) for details on how to do that.
 ## Updating Conbee II Firmware

 Before we start Home Assistant, we should first make sure that Conbee II has the latest firmware installed.
 Luckily we can check that and even install the latest firmware using the same Docker image we started in the section before.